Opening Story

 Loan Payment

 In the video, we hear Lucas tell Amanda that they qualified for $6,200 per semester in loan money.
 However, Amanda replied by saying she thinks they could get by on a lot less.
-We can find how much money they need to borrow by subtracting their wages from part-time work from their total annual living expenses.
+We can find how much money they need to borrow by subtracting their wages from part-time work and scholarships from their total annual living expenses.

 From this calculation, we see that they are short by about $13,800 per year.
 If they take out student loans, Lucas wants to graduate as soon as possible so he will apply for Fast Grad and go to school all three semesters.
 This means they would need to borrow about $4600 per semester.